Cloudlynx/docs/gettingstarted.rst

 Initialize a Volume Attached in a Linux Instance
 """"""""""""""""""""""""""""""""""""""""""""""""

+.. sidebar:: **Caution:**

-**Caution:** Any data that might be on the volume will be lost when initialising the volume.
+   Any data that might be on the volume will be lost when initialising the volume.
 This step should therefore only be performed if the volume is empty, i.e. the first time a volume is attached to an instance.

 1. Connect to the instance using SSH (see :ref:`accessing-instance`)
 2. List all attached block storage devices::